 Pinellas Technical College offers distance education (online) courses and programs that fall into two major categories: programs and courses that are completely online and can be completed 50% or more offcampus, and programs and courses identified as partially online, blended, or hybrid.
 A hybrid program can have up to 49% percent of the curriculum available online which is designed to be completed off-campus.
 Each student is responsible for having a computer or access to a computer, software programs required for the course/program, and Internet access.
 Online learning offers a flexible, convenient format while maintaining the same standards of instructional quality as our traditional programs.
-In addition, all online Career Technical Education(certificate) programs have the same accreditation, transfer, and articulation as traditional programs.
+In addition, all online Career Technical Education (certificate) programs have the same accreditation, transfer, and articulation as traditional programs.
 Financial aid is available to eligible students enrolled in distance education programs with the exception of students eligible for veterans (VA) educational benefits.
-Financial aid is available to eligible students enrolled in distance education of students eligible for veterans (VA) educational benefits.
-Financial aid is eligible for veterans Chapter 35 (VA) educational benefits.
-Please refer to the Financial Information section of the catalog for further clarification on thistopic.
+Financial aid is available to eligible students enrolled in distance education programs with the category of students enrolled in distance education programs with the category of students enrolled in distance education programs with the category of students enrolled in distance education programs with the category of students enrolled in distance education programs with the category of students enrolled in distance education programs with the category of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the category of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the exception of students enrolled in distance education programs with the exc